zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In addition to the mathematical approach presented above, we can arrive at the same result in a more "physical" way.

-Consider a particle embedded in vacuum.
+Consider an object embedded in vacuum.
 The solution in terms of potentials is given by Equation 9.16:

 $$ \tag{11.13}
 \begin{aligned}